frankcbw/FrankChen/README.md

 I'm a passionate young man who is strongly interested in rapidly changing new technologies and can't wait to leverage my skills and knowledge in the real world.
 I'm currently looking for full-time jobs starting Summer 2021.
 (Also seeking part-time oppourtunities starting January 2021!)

+Feel free to reach out and connect with me at <frankchen0717@gmail.com>!

 ---

 #### Coursework Projects